intoxiah2014/AirTicketProject/README.md

 ## How to use?

+### Method 1: Execute in Command Line
-* First, execute the Airticket.py with a helper function [-h] in command line, you will be able to see the required input and the style.
+First, execute the Airticket.py with a helper function [-h] in command line, you will be able to see the required input and the style.
 ```
 Airticket.py -h
 ```